USA Banner

 On average, over 700 fatalities occur in work zones each year.
 Commercial motor vehicle (CMV) and passenger vehicle drivers both need to be particularly careful while traveling through work zones.
 Trucks and buses have limited maneuverability and large blind spots, both of which make operating in these areas more challenging for them.
 In fact, large trucks are disproportionately involved in work zone crashes.

-Find shareable campaign materials, downloadable graphics, and social media content, here.
+Want to spread the word about work zone safety?
+Use our shareable campaign materials, downloadable graphics, and social media content.

 Stay safe while traveling through work zones with these tips: